 The Southwest Alentejo en Vicentine Coast Natural Park is one of the best places in Portugal to escape the crowds.
 From the lighthouse at Cabo de São Vicente in the western Algarve to Porto Covo in the Alentejo, this natural park stretches for 125 km and wraps the Atlantic coastline.
 Rugged cliffs, some of the most secluded beaches in Portugal, water lagoons and scenic landscapes dotted with wildflowers and picturesque villages create a spectacular setting.

-Its remote location makes the Parque Natural do Sudoeste Alentejano e Costa Vicentina one of the most pristine places in Portugal and a paradise for hikers and bird lovers.
-We explored this protected coastline as part of our road trip from Lagos to Lisbon.
+Make sure that your vacation package list includes hiking boots and a pair of binoculars because its remote location makes the Parque Natural do Sudoeste Alentejano e Costa Vicentina a paradise for hikers and bird lovers.
+We explored this protected coastline as part of our road trip from Lagos to Lisbon and were blown away by the beauty of what is one of the most pristine places in Portugal.
 Highlights include Praia da Bordeira (Bordeira beach), the village of Aljezur and Praia de Odeceixe Mar.

 Keeper of the capital in Belém

 Belém is the westernmost district of Lisbon, located along the Tagus river.
 It’s very different from the other Lisbon districts, much more spacious and open, featuring a long boardwalk and a nice park.
 Belém’s top tourist attractions are its Jerónimos or Hieronymites Monastery, its legendary mouth-watering Pastéis de Belém and its majestic and iconic tower.